 - Adaptability to change

-Tools for managing programs and projects
+Tools for managing programs and projects.

-Even the most talented program managers and project managers need support handling the complexity of their jobs.
-Fortunately, the right tools will help program managers and project managers complete their deliverables on time and within budget.
-In fact, 77% of the highest performing teams rely on program and project management tools to get more results.
+Even the most talented program and project managers need support handling the complexity of their jobs.
+Fortunately, the right tools will help them complete their deliverables on time and within budget.

 - Simplify workflows or complicate them